EdoardoGruppi/Sorting_Algorithms_Visualizer/README.md

 This project aims to provide a clear visualization about how the most widespread sorting algorithms work.

-It enables users to select the number of elements the array should have as well as the animation speed and the algorithm to perform.
+Users can select the number of elements the array should have as well as the animation speed and the algorithm to perform.

 ## How to run